tetratelabs/istio/tetrateci/README.md

 15. AZURE_RESOURCE : [ Note : The azure resource name corresponding to the creds ]

 #### Debugging
 If the workflow fails, the logs should be pretty clear why it failed.
 If still the problem cant't be debugged, the best suggestion would be to add the following workflow and ssh into the runner to run the steps manually.
+Or the copy the debug job into the workflow that needs to be debugged.

 ```
 name: Debugging with SSH